freenas/freenas-docs/userguide/tasks.rst

 :menuselection:`Tasks --> Init/Shutdown Scripts --> Add Init/Shutdown
 Script`.
 :numref:`Table %s <tasks_init_opt_tab>`
-summarizes the available options.
+summarizes the options.

-When scheduling a command, make sure that the command is in your path or give the full path to the command.
+When scheduling a command, make sure that the command is in the path or give the full path to the command.
 One way to test the path is to type :command:`which command_name`.
 If the command is not found, it is not in your path.